brydave/ts-boilerplate-outdated/README.md

 # ts-boilerplate
-For quickly prototyping in TS
+For quick prototyping in TS